geozeke/glinkfix/README.md

 ## Notes (please read)

 1. It's turning into an arms race.
-Google keeps changing how links are handled on their servers, which often breaks tools like glinkfix.
+Google keeps changing how links are handled on their servers, which often breaks tools like *glinkfix*.
    Direct downloading and embedding G-Drive links is definitely an unsupported "off the books" feature as far as Google is concerned.
 As of Jan 2024, Google made a significant change, which definitely broke